 Candidates generally answered the requirements very well.
 Pass rates and average marks reflect this.
 It is assumed that candidates are benefiting from professional tutoring on how best to complete the exam.
-Tutor firms are to be congratulated for their contribution in preparing candidates for the exam.
+Tutor firms are to be congratulated for their continued excellent contribution to preparing candidates for the exam.